 |

-Why Chico State?
-The position offers more than a career – it’s an opportunity to grow professionally while enjoying a comprehensive benefits package, which includes:
+This position offers more than a career—it’s an opportunity for professional growth supported by a comprehensive benefits package, including:

-• 15 paid holidays, plus vacation and sick leave to support work-life balance;
+15 paid holidays, plus vacation and sick leave to promote work-life balance

-• Exceptional health benefits options, some currently with no monthly out-of-pocket premium;
+Exceptional health benefit options, some currently available with no monthly out-of-pocket premium

-• Membership in the California Public Employees Retirement System (CalPERS), offering lifetime retirement medical benefits for qualifying retirees;
+Membership in the California Public Employees’ Retirement System (CalPERS), which provides lifetime medical benefits for qualifying retirees

-• And access to the fee waiver education program for eligible employees or their dependents.
+Access to the fee waiver education program for eligible employees and their dependents